joepdooper/ivy/README.md

 #### 4. Configure

 Rename the `example.env` file to `.env` and update it with your database credentials.
-If you are not using the provided Docker or Podman compose files, make sure your web server points to the `public/` folder inside this project [`000-default.conf`](docker/sites-available/000-default.conf)
+If you are not using the provided Docker or Podman compose files, make sure your web server points to the `public/` folder inside this project [`000-default.conf`](docker/sites-available/000-default.conf).
+Additionally, ensure that the `public/` and `cache/` folders have the proper permissions so your web server can read and write to them as needed.

 ## Login